malariagen/malariagen-data-python/README.md

 # `malariagen_data` - access MalariaGEN data from Python

-This Python package provides convenience methods for accessing public data from MalariaGEN.
+This Python package provides convenience methods for accessing data from MalariaGEN.